Trisha Illana Nayanthara: Plot

 Jeeva gets close to Simran, and with her help, he finally woos Ramya again.
-When they are about to be united, he asks Ramya five questions as he did not know what happened to her these three years when he was not with her.
-The final question turns out to be whether Ramya is a virgin or not (as Ramya had a breakup recently).
-Initially, Ramya gets angry by that question but finally confesses that she is not a virgin as she had sex with her ex-boyfriend, Harish (Arya).
+When they are about to be united, he asks Ramya five questions as he does not know what happened to her these three years when he was not with her.
+The final question turns out to be whether Ramya is a virgin or not (as Ramya had a break-up recently).
+Initially, Ramya gets angry at that question but finally confesses that she is not a virgin as she had sex with her ex-boyfriend, Harish.
 Upon hearing this, Jeeva gets angry and immediately asks Ramya to call Harish.
 Harish arrives at the scene and tries to convince Jeeva that they had sex only once, but Jeeva becomes angrier cursing them and leaves immediately.
 Ramya and Harish unite once again.

 Jeeva, feeling disgusted, plans to leave Kumbakonam and go back to Chennai.
 He tells Vishu that he wants only a virgin girl, but his uncle scolds him by saying that nowadays, virgin girls are really hard to find, but Jeeva sticks with his policy and leaves for the train, which has started moving.
 He tries to catch the train and sees one hand extended from a train compartment to help him board inside.
-That is Priya (Priya Anand).
+That is Priya.

 Jeeva thanks Priya and sits beside her in the train, trying to flirt with her by asking about her whereabouts, to which she replies Trichy, and he decides to follow, which implies to the audience that Jeeva is now on a mission to woo Priya.
 The film ends with him saying "Trisha Illana Nayanthara" (if not Trisha, then Nayanthara).